spryker/spryker-docs/docs/scos/user/features/202108.0/cms-feature-overview/templates-and-slots-overview.md

 {% info_block infoBox %}

-Templates and slots is a complex funcitonality which works in conjunction with other functionalities.
+Templates and slots is a complex functionality which works in conjunction with other functionalities.
 To use it effectively, make sure you get familiar with the functionalities in the order they are presented:
 * [CMS Page](/docs/scos/user/features/{{page.version}}/cms-feature-overview/cms-pages-overview.html)
 * [CMS Block](/docs/scos/user/features/{{page.version}}/cms-feature-overview/cms-blocks-overview.html)
 * [Content Items](/docs/scos/user/features/{{page.version}}/content-items-feature-overview.html)